LaravelDaily/Larastarters/README.md

 Package to install a regular Laravel Starter Kit with a non-regular different design theme.

-For current version 0.2, we support [Laravel Breeze](https://github.com/laravel/breeze) and [Laravel UI](https://github.com/laravel/ui) starter kits.
+The package suggest to install [Laravel Breeze](https://github.com/laravel/breeze) (Tailwind) or [Laravel UI](https://github.com/laravel/ui) (Bootstrap) starter kit, and adds a design theme on top.

-Laravel Jetstream is not in plans at the moment.
+**Notice**: if you want more functionality than just the Starter Kit, check our premium product [QuickAdminPanel](https://quickadminpanel.com)

 ## Important